helm/charts/incubator/hlf-ord/README.md

 ## Configuration

-The following table lists the configurable parameters of the Hyperledger Fabric CA chart and default values.
+The following table lists the configurable parameters of the Hyperledger Fabric Orderer chart and default values.

 | Parameter                          | Description                                     | Default                                                    |
 | ---------------------------------- | ------------------------------------------------ | ---------------------------------------------------------- |